What are you going to do with my task list?

 Phase 3: Make Some Art

-This is the scary part.
+This is the scary part, but also inspires me to keep going.
 This is where the Itty Bitty Shitty Committee in my head starts going bananas.
 (Picture the riotous British House of Parliament.)
 Who do you think you are?
 What the hell do you know about creating art?
 You don’t have the skill, pedigree or training to create an art exhibit.
-No legit art world anybody is going to give you the time of day.
 I could go on, but I think you catch my drift.
 I’m not sharing this because I want a pep talk.
 I’m sharing this to say what I’ve learned so far: Don’t stop just because you feel some fear.
 Make a move - any move.
 People, especially other women, will surprise and amaze you in some totally rad ways.